MicrosoftDocs/Viva/Viva/goals/ms-teams-link-preview.md

 # Link previews in Microsoft Teams and Outlook

-When you paste a link from Viva Goals into the Microsoft Teams message box, you will see a link preview with relevant details about the item.
+When you paste a link from Viva Goals into the Microsoft Teams message box, you'll see a link preview with relevant details about the item.
 This provides users with context about the goals they're working toward.
 By selecting **View Details** on the link, users can update these goals without leaving the conversation.

 Link previews are provided for the following items in Viva Goals: